archway-network/archway-docs/docs/participate/contribute.md

     npm install
     ```

-4. Start the local instance of the tutorial build:
+4. Start a local instance of the Archway docs website:

 ```bash
 npm start